-As of April 2023, the Directorate of Immigration allows BTPs to apply for a residence permit for salaried workers if they fulfil the following requirements:

-- holding a certificate valid until 4 March 2024; and - gainfully employed in the territory with a monthly salary equivalent to at least the monthly rate of the social minimum social wage for unskilled workers.

-BTPs must submit the following documents with their application for the residence permit as a salaried worker:

-- a copy of the valid biometric passport, in its entirety (all pages); - a recent extract of the Luxembourg criminal record;

-- a recent extract of the Ukrainian criminal record; - a curriculum vitae; - if applicable, a copy of their diplomas or professional qualifications for the position in question; - a copy of the employment contract, dated and signed by both the applicant and their employer and compliant with Luxembourg labour law with a monthly salary equivalent to at least the monthly rate of the legal social minimum wage for unskilled workers (2 508,24 EUR); - a recent certificate of affiliation issued by the Joint Social Security Centre; - proof of suitable accommodation in Luxembourg (rental agreement, attestation of accommodation, property deed): - outside the structures managed by the National Reception Office (ONA); and - meeting the minimum legal criteria in terms of health, hygiene, safety and habitability (the surface area of a room cannot be less than 9 m per occupant, and no room can be occupied by more than 2 adults, etc.); - proof of health insurance (copy of the Luxembourg social security card); - the form for the renunciation of the status of temporary protection; - proof of payment of a fee of 80 EUR for the issuance of the residence permit. - In case of an application for the issuance of a residence permit for the purpose of highly qualified employment (EU Blue Card), this should be indicated on the application form.
+As of April 2023, the Directorate of Immigration allows BTPs to apply for a residence permit for salaried workers if they fulfil the following requirements: - holding a certificate valid until 4 March 2024; and - gainfully employed in the territory with a monthly salary equivalent to at least the monthly rate of the social minimum social wage for unskilled workers.
+BTPs must submit the following documents with their application for the residence permit as a salaried worker: - a copy of the valid biometric passport, in its entirety (all pages); - a recent extract of the Luxembourg criminal record; - a recent extract of the Ukrainian criminal record; - a curriculum vitae; - if applicable, a copy of their diplomas or professional qualifications for the position in question; - a copy of the employment contract, dated and signed by both the applicant and their employer and compliant with Luxembourg labour law with a monthly salary equivalent to at least the monthly rate of the legal social minimum wage for unskilled workers (2 508,24 EUR)1; - a recent certificate of affiliation issued by the Joint Social Security Centre; - proof of suitable accommodation in Luxembourg (rental agreement, attestation of accommodation, property deed): - outside the structures managed by the National Reception Office (ONA); and - meeting the minimum legal criteria in terms of health, hygiene, safety and habitability (the surface area of a room cannot be less than 9 m2 per occupant, and no room can be occupied by more than 2 adults, etc.); - proof of health insurance (copy of the Luxembourg social security card); - the form for the renunciation of the status of temporary protection; 1 General Inspectorate of the Social Security, Ministry of the Social Security, Social Parameters valid from 1st April 2023.
+URL: https://igss.gouvernement.lu/dam-assets/publications/param%C3%A8tres-sociaux/2023/par-soc-202304.pdf - proof of payment of a fee of 80 EUR for the issuance of the residence permit.2 - In case of an application for the issuance of a residence permit for the purpose of highly qualified employment (EU Blue Card), this should be indicated on the application form.
 Whether the applicant fulfils the conditions for obtaining a residence permit will be verified when their application is processed.
-In particular whether the applicant: - possesses high professional qualifications required for the activity or sector mentioned in the employment contract or in regard to the conditions required for the exercise of the regulated profession in question; and - earns the monthly salary mentioned in the employment contract, which must be at least equivalent to: - 1.5 times the average Luxembourg gross annual salary (EUR 84 780); or - 1.2 times the average Luxembourg gross annual salary (EUR 67 824) for jobs in professions for which the government has noticed a particular need to employ third-country nationals.

-Family members of a BTP in Luxembourg who is granted a residence permit as a salaried worker (the 'sponsor') can also request residence permits.
+In particular whether the applicant: - possesses high professional qualifications required for the activity or sector mentioned in the employment contract or in regard to the conditions required for the exercise of the regulated profession in question; and - earns the monthly salary mentioned in the employment contract, which must be at least equivalent to: - 1.5 times the average Luxembourg gross annual salary (EUR 84 780); or - 1.2 times the average Luxembourg gross annual salary (EUR 67 824) for jobs in professions for which the government has noticed a particular need to employ thirdcountry nationals.3 Family members of a BTP in Luxembourg who is granted a residence permit as a salaried worker (the 'sponsor') can also request residence permits.
 The definition of family members includes:

 - the spouse or registered partner of the sponsor; - the unmarried children under 18 of the sponsor and/or the spouse or registered partner: - for whom they have custody and where the children are dependent on them; and - in the case of shared custody, where the other party sharing custody has given their consent.
 Option 2: